openmultiplayer/web/docs/scripting/callbacks/OnNPCExitVehicle.md

 }
 ```

-## Related Functions
+## Related Callbacks

-- [OnNPCEnterVehicle](../callbacks/OnNPCEnterVehicle): Gets called when a NPC leaves a Vehicle.
+- [OnNPCEnterVehicle](../callbacks/OnNPCEnterVehicle): Gets called when a NPC enters a vehicle.